-The internal audit function, which is outsourced to the Sponsor's Internal Audit Department (headed by Ms Celina Eng), prepares a risk-based audit plan annually to review the adequacy and effectiveness of the Group's system of internal controls and this audit plan is approved by the AC before execution.
-In formulating the annual audit plan, the Internal Audit Department conducts risk assessment of all key operations across the Group's business and aligns its activities to the key strategies, risks and priorities of the Group over a three-year audit cycle.
-The Sponsor's Internal Audit Department is also involved during the year in conducting ad hoc audits and reviews that may be requested by the AC or Management on specific areas of concern.
-In doing so, the Sponsor's Internal Audit Department is able to obtain assurance that business objectives for the internal controls processes under review are being achieved and key control mechanisms are in place.
+The internal audit function for the Group is outsourced to the Sponsor's Internal Audit ("IA") Department.
+The IA Department prepares a risk-based audit plan annually to review the adequacy and effectiveness of the Group's system of internal controls and this audit plan is approved by the AC before execution.
+In formulating the annual audit plan, the IA Department conducts risk assessment of all key operations across the Group's business and aligns its activities to the key strategies, risks and priorities of the Group over a three-year audit cycle.
+The Sponsor's IA Department is also involved during the year in conducting ad hoc audits and reviews that may be requested by the AC or Management on specific areas of concern.
+In doing so, the Sponsor's IA Department is able to obtain assurance that business objectives for the internal controls processes under review are being achieved and key control mechanisms are in place.

 Upon completion of each review, a formal report detailing the audit findings and the appropriate recommendations is issued to the AC.
-The Sponsor's Internal Audit Department monitors and reports on a quarterly basis the timely implementation of the action plans to Management and the AC.
+The Sponsor's IA Department monitors and reports on a quarterly basis the timely implementation of the action plans to Management and the AC.